 In addition to the general maintenance and repair courses required, there are courses within the programs that include basic math, English, business, bookkeeping, and automotive law.
 Courses on automotive electrical components are their own separate set of classes.

 The additional courses you have to take, outside these general auto mechanic repair and maintenance classes, are going to depend on the type of program you enroll in.
-A vocational school is only going to teach you what you absolutely need to know, whereas a program through a community college is going to require electives that will add more time to earning your degree.
+A vocational school is generally only going to teach you what you need to know to be successful, whereas a program through a community college often require electives that will add more time to earning your degree.